ian-h-chamberlain/steamos-smiusbdisplay-drivers/README.md

 makepkg -s
 ```

+> NOTE: as an alternative you could probably install `evdi-steamos-dkms` on the host,
+> but it would be overwritten on the next OS upgrade so the dkms module won't be
+> automatically rebuilt, which kinda defeats the purpose of dkms.
+So, manually
+> building and exporting to the host seems to be the best option for now.

 ## Install

 Now that the kernel module and driver packages are built, install them on the host.